robindotis/contented/pages/docs.md

 Now explore GitHub a little.
 The [GitHub docs](https://docs.github.com/en/get-started) are very comprehensive.
 Being comfortable writing content and editing configuration files will be helpful, but this can also be learned.
 The [GitHub Writing guide](https://docs.github.com/en/get-started/writing-on-github) is maybe a good place to start for those new to GitHub.

+### GitHub Page

+Pay attention to remove CNAME if the site is not loading properly.
+It should be removed if running under username.github.io.
+It should only be add if running under a custom domain name.

 ## User Guide